FlatFilers/demo-agent/src/documents/themingDocument.md

 ## Further documentation

-Read more about how to customize the look and feel of Flatfile to match your brand [here](https://flatfile.com/docs/guides/theming).
+Read more about how to customize the look and feel of Flatfile to match your brand <a href="https://flatfile.com/docs/guides/theming" target="_blank">here</a>

 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)